Skip to Content

 Whiteclay

-Let’s look at a more specific location next, namely, Whiteclay, an unincorporated community part of Sheridan County, and also quite close to Dawes County.
+Let’s look at a more specific location, namely Whiteclay, an unincorporated community part of Sheridan County that is also quite close to Dawes County.

-In Whiteclay, you should go gem hunting in the area gravels near Whiteclay River, or its western draws, or washes.
-Here, you can find Fairburn agates, chalcedony, Jasper, petrified wood, opalized wood, agatized wood, fossils, and others types of agates.
+In Whiteclay, you should go gem hunting in the gravel area near Whiteclay River, its western draws, or washes.
+Here, you can find Fairburn agates, chalcedony, Jasper, petrified wood, opalized wood, agatized wood, fossils, and other agates.

 The best part is that Pine Ridge is only a few minutes away from Whiteclay, so you can make a short trip there to find other fossils, petrified wood, agates, or quartz concretions, among other things.